A Warrant in JMRI is a collection of information

 - Edit Warrant... - Shows the list of existing Warrants.
 Selecting one will open a Warrant Editing Window.
 The operations of this frame are discussed in Creating and Editing Warrants.

-- Train Trackers - Opens window where the identity of trains can be displayed as they are moved by operators from one occupancy block to another.
+- Train Trackers - Opens the Tracker Table window.
+The Train Trackers help page discusses how the movements of a train can be displayed as they move from one occupancy block to another.

 - Create NX Warrant - Opens a window to create a temporary eNtry/eXit (NX) Warrant.
 This is discussed in About NX Warrants.